Section 2: Benefits and Absences

 Report All Work Related Injuries

 Employees who sustain work-related injuries or illnesses should inform their supervisor immediately.
 No matter how minor an on-the-job injury may appear, it is important that it be reported immediately.
+The Supervisor will have you complete a report detailing the injury and what happened for insurance reasons.
 This will enable an eligible employee to qualify for coverage as quickly as possible.

 Employee will be responsible for their own health benefit payments.
 Workers Compensation does not pay for this.
 The Employee will need to send in a check payable to Xpress Cargo, Inc.